 The Subway Trail is a 6.5 mile lightly trafficked out and back trail located near Virgin, Utah that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking and walking and is accessible from June until October.
+The trail is primarily used for hiking and walking and is best used from June until October.

 Long day hike to dinosaur tracks, keyhole falls and subway.
 The subway is a pipe-like gorge.
 The trail is not maintained.
 The beginning is steep.
 The trail follows a creek.
 Hikers have to pass the creek a couple of times.
 In order to do the subway-trail hikers need a permission from the administration of Zion National Park.

 The subway has two ways to do.
 Top to Bottom or the other way around.
 Top to bottom is a more technical way.
 It's not a hike anymore.
 It's canyoneering.
 You have to prepare a lot of gears.
 We did the bottom to top hike.
 We have to return at a set of deep pools and a cliff.
 But we got to see the mean course.
 The subway is just like its name.
 So beautiful and amazing.
 The trail is not obvious but you don't need to follow the trail.
 Following the creek is a better way.
 You can be creative and enjoy the wildness.
 It took us 4 hours to reach the end because we constantly stopped for pictures.
 Normally prepare 6-9 hours for the hike and take your time to see around.

 A wildness permit need to be secured with Zion visitor center.
 We walked in right after it opens this morning and asked about the permit .
 Luckily there was a group cancellation, so we got our permit the same day as we hiked!
 Don't expect this in summer.
 A guy told me line began to form in front of visitor center before 6 am!